CRAG666/code_runner.nvim/README.md

 }
 ```

-In the code_runner.json a series of commands associated with file type (chek file type in vim/neovim) is specified, if you want to add some other language follow this structure "file_type": "commans"
+if you want to add some other language or some other command follow this structure "key": "commans"

-#### Variable
+#### Variables

 The available variables are the following: